SejalChauhan/BuzzerApp/README.md

 # BuzzerApp
-This App helps randomize values between 0and 11.
+This App helps randomize values between 0 and 11.